-J W Dunne was a soldier, pioneer aviator, dry fly fisherman, prophetic dreamer and philosopher.
-Famous from 1910 to 1939, he died in 1947 and nowadays few have heard of him.
-Yet he laid the foundations of many things that we today take for granted, not least the stable aeroplane and the hard science of parapsychology research, his "Serialism", and there is much that he deserves to be remembered for.
+Soldier, pioneer aviator, dry fly fisherman, prophetic dreamer and philosopher.
+Living from 1875 to 1949 and famous from 1910 until the postwar era, nowadays few have heard of J W Dunne.
+Yet he laid the foundations of many things that we today take for granted, not least the stable aeroplane and the hard science of parapsychology research.
+There is much else too that he deserves to be remembered for.

-The few published accounts are full of mistakes, delusions and outright fairy-tales, spun in desperation to fill the void in what little we have really known about him.
-Archives held in many places, especially his own personal papers recently obtained by the Science Museum, have a very different and far more electrifying tale to tell.
+The few published accounts of him are full of mistakes, delusions and outright fairy-tales, spun in desperation to fill the void in what little we have really known.
+Archives held in many places, especially his own personal papers acquired by the Science Museum in 2015, have a very different and far more electrifying tale to tell.